-The 1st and 2nd holes are one one side of the street along with the clubhouse, pro shop and minimal practice area (the range is only 130 yards deep).
+The 1st and 2nd holes are one one side of the street along with the clubhouse, pro shop and minimal practice area (the range is only 130 yards deep, so short irons/wedges only).
 Then the 3rd and 18th holes are in another section across the street.
 Across another street is the rest of the course heading out and then back again.

-There are very few flat lies on the course with most holes playing uphill, downhill or along the side of a hill.
+There are very few flat lies on the course with most holes playing uphill, downhill or along the side of the hills.
 The greens are relatively small and some angles are narrow, but it definitely felt more “fair” and open from the tees than Sunset Hills did last week.